A Pilot Study Investigating the Role of Makeup in an Aesthetic Surgery Clinic

 Bardia Amirlak, M.D.

 This is a single center, non-randomized, prospective study designed to investigate the role of make-up contouring in affecting the perception of facial features.
 30 subjects recruited from a healthy patient population will be enrolled.
 Subjects consenting to study procedures will be screened and a physical examination of their facial features will be performed. if they meet eligibility criteria, they will have make-up applied to their face by a professional make-up artist. a standard facial photography series will be taken of subjects' faces before and after make-up application.
 Before and after photos of all subjects will be shown to up to 100 raters for evaluation of the percent degree of change in specific facial features.
-Confidentiality will be protected by keeping images on departmental computers on a secure server. images presented to the raters will be restricted to password-protected access x a unique password will be provided to each subject.
-There are no endpoints to the study.
+Confidentiality will be protected by keeping images on departmental computers on a secure server. images will be presented to raters on a computer and survey responses will be collected via ReDCaps.

 For study subjects: